sjbennett123/polarlarp/content/rules/rulebook/rulebook.md

  Duration: Instant
 ```

 This spell will cancel a Curse spell but will not restore any Body Points lost.
-It will not rid anyone of a Gypsy Curse.
+It will not rid anyone of a Hex.

 ### Remove Drain